curtisspendlove/knightoftheoldcode.com/_posts/2017-07-20-how-i-create-a-new-jekyll-project.md

 date:   2017-07-20
 modified:   2017-08-05
 description: "..."
 excerpt: "I use a somewhat persnickety process for starting any given project.
-I prefer to use the latest component versions for any given tech stack."
+This is my chosen method for starting a Jekyll site."
 categories: article
 tags:
 - beginner